Buy Inner Peace Instead Of Passive Income

 We flew to Egypt, stayed at a resort, spent time with her family, and lived it up.
 One of the best unplanned decisions we’ve made.
 None of it would’ve been possible without a savings buffer.

-(VI) Controlling Your Time Is The Highest Dividend Money Pays
+Controlling Your Time Is The Highest Dividend Money Pays

 I asked him, “What advice would you give someone just starting out?”

 He said, “Don’t get into real estate.”
-This is coming from a guy who owned several duplexes in Cleveland.

 He explained how he had to leave work to fix broken drains and sinks.
 He could’ve hired a property manager, but to make the properties cash-flow, he had to give up his time.